Fieldformetry/Starbase/morty/REAME.md

 My in-game name is Haywire, feel free to send me an in-game email!

 I would love to hear any suggestions you may have!
 Keep in mind however, that I may choose to not implement them due to lack of time or personal discretion.

-## Derivatives

-Can I create and share modified versions of this ship?
-Yes, you can on three conditions:

-- You must give it away for free (like this one is)
-- You must make some reference to this ship or me.
-For example: "Here is my ship, based on a Morty by Haywire"
-- You must accept that those versions will be considered feedback and elements of them may be incorporated into future official releases without notification.

-___